squid-cache/squid-cache.github.io/Features/Authentication.rst

 == Are passwords stored in clear text or encrypted? ==

+In the basic scheme passwords is exchanged in plain text.
+In the other schemes only cryptographic hashes of the password is exchanges.

-Squid stores cleartext passwords in itsmemory cache.
+Squid stores cleartext passwords in its basic authentication memory cache.

-Squid writes cleartext usernames and passwords when talking to the external authentication processes.
+Squid writes cleartext usernames and passwords when talking to the external basic authentication processes.
 Note, however, that this interprocess communication occors over TCP connections bound to the loopback interface or private UNIX pipes.
 Thus, its not possile for processes on other comuters or local users without root privileges to "snoop" on the authentication traffic.

 Each authentication program must select its own scheme for persistent storage of passwords and usernames.

+For the digest scheme Squid never sees the actual password, but the backend helper needs either plaintext passwords or Digest specific hashes of the same.

+In the ntlm or Negotiate schemes Squid also never sees the actual password.
+Usually this is connected to a Windows realm or Kerberos realm and how these authentication services stores the password is outside of this document but usually it's not in plain text.

 == How do I use the Winbind authenticators? ==